JamesDHW/i18n-search/README.md

 <p align="center">
   <img src="public/i18n-search.png" width="300" alt="i18n-search Logo" />
 </p>

 # i18n-search

-A VS Code extension that helps you find translation keys when searching for translated values.
-This extension integrates with VS Code's global search to surface translation key hits when searching for translated text.
+> [!NOTE]
+> Find usages of i18n translation keys in the codebase just from the translated text.

+A VS Code extension that bridges the gap between translated text and translation keys.
+When you search for translated values like "Hello World", it automatically shows you the corresponding translation to find and navigate directly to usages like `t("common.hello")`.

+## The Problem

+When working with internationalized applications, developers often need to find where a specific translation key is used in the codebase.
+Traditional search methods require knowing the exact key name (or adding an extra step of navigating to the translation file first to find the key), but what if you only know the translated text?

+This extension solves that problem by creating a reverse lookup from translated values to their keys.

 ## Features

-- **Translation File Integration**: Automatically loads and flattens your translation catalog
-- **Virtual File System**: Creates virtual files for each translation key that can be searched
-- **Smart Search**: When you search for a translated value like "Hello World", the extension shows the corresponding translation key `t("common.hello")`
+- **🔍 Smart Translation Search**: Search for translated text and find the corresponding translation keys in the codebase
+- **🔄 Mixed Search Mode**: Search both translation keys and their values simultaneously
-- **Direct Navigation**: Click on search results to jump directly to where the translation key is used in your codebase
+- **🎯 Direct Navigation**: Click on search results to jump directly to key usage in your codebase
-- **File Watching**: Automatically reloads translations when your translation file changes
+- **⚡ Real-time Updates**: Automatically reloads when your translation file changes

-## Installation

-1. Clone this repository
-2. Run `pnpm install` to install dependencies
-3. Press `F5` to run the extension in a new Extension Development Host window
+- **📊 Dedicated Search Panel**: Accessible from the activity bar or panel

-## Configuration
+## Quick Start

-The extension looks for your translation file at the path specified in the `i18nSearch.catalogPath` setting.
-By default, it expects the file at `./src/i18n/en.ts`.

-To configure the path:

-1. Open VS Code settings (`Cmd+,` on macOS, `Ctrl+,` on Windows/Linux)
+1. **Configure your translation file path** in VS Code settings:
+   - Open Settings (`Cmd+,` / `Ctrl+,`) (or open/create your `.vscode/settings.json`)
-2. Search for "i18nSearch.catalogPath"
+   - Search for "i18nSearch.translationFilepath"
-3. Set the path to your translation file relative to your workspace root
+   - Set to your translation file (default: `./src/i18n/en.ts`)

-## Usage

-### Basic Search

-1. Open the global search panel (`Cmd+Shift+F` on macOS, `Ctrl+Shift+F` on Windows/Linux)
+2. **Search for translated text**:
+   - Use `Ctrl+Shift+F` (`^+Shift+F`) to focus the search panel
-2. Search for a translated value like "Hello World"
+   - Type a translated value like "Hello World"
-3. The extension will show results with the corresponding translation keys
+   - See results showing the corresponding translation key `common.helloWorld`
-4. Click on a result to navigate to where that key is used in your code
+   - Click to navigate to where that key is used in your code

-### Translation File Format
+## Translation File Format

 Your translation file should export a default object with nested translation keys: